Fuchs wheel: Engineering

 Fuchsfelge AG was responsible for many technological advancements in the creation of automotive wheels around the late 1960s and early 1970s; notably the creation of the first forged wheel on behalf of Porsche, and the first series-production aluminium wheel, which was used on the 1972 Mercedes S-class.

 In contrast to the production of a standard 'cast' wheel, forged wheels such as Fuchs endure a much more complex engineering and construction process to ensure maximum strength and minimum weight.
 Proprietary to Otto Fuchs AG, this process is completed in 6 steps.
-Under a force of 4,000 tonnes, a cast aluminium block is initially forged into a rotationally symmetric piece.
+Under a force of 4,000 tonnes, a cast aluminium block is initially forged into a rotationally symmetrical piece.
 Next, a general facia styling is applied to each disc through a forging force of 7,000 tonnes, and ventilation holes are stamped out to match the final design.
 Finally, the forged aluminium piece is fused with a lightweight barrel per desired width specifications, and the resulting wheel is subject to a lengthy process of turning, drilling, deburring and painting.

 Today, each Fuchs wheel is made using a proprietary concoction of premium metals.
-Utilising an alloy base of 97% pure aluminium, the remaining 3% of the wrought alloy is added specifically for strength and weight saving properties.
+Utilizing an alloy base of 97% pure aluminium, the remaining 3% of the wrought alloy is added specifically for strength and weight saving properties.
 The majority of these come in the form of magnesium and silicon, with approximate contents by weight of 1.3% and 1% respectively.
 When added to pure alloy in conjunction with one another, magnesium and pure silicon increase strength greatly.
 Additionally, chromium, titanium and manganese are also added, ranging from 0.1% to 1% by weight of the resulting alloy, to further increase strength and improve recrystallisation resilience.